redo-quest/pelican-installer/README.md

 - Installing Dependencies may not work at the first try - just try again
 - for any other issues join VersionOne Development https://discord.gg/cwUDBSAVMk

-# Be sure to fork this repository for more updates, fixes and open source projects <3
+# Be sure to star this repository for more updates, fixes and open source projects <3

 # Screenshots: